open-telemetry/opentelemetry-operator/docs/api.md

         <td><b>appProtocol</b></td>
         <td>string</td>
         <td>
           The application protocol for this port.
-This field follows standard Kubernetes label syntax.
-Un-prefixed names are reserved for IANA standard service names (as per RFC-6335 and https://www.iana.org/assignments/service-names).
-Non-standard protocols should use prefixed names such as mycompany.com/my-custom-protocol.<br/>
+This is used as a hint for implementations to offer richer behavior for protocols that they understand.
+This field follows standard Kubernetes label syntax.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b>name</b></td>
         <td>string</td>
         <td>
           The name of this port within the service.
 This must be a DNS_LABEL.
-All ports within a ServiceSpec must have unique names.
-When considering the endpoints for a Service, this must match the 'name' field in the EndpointPort.
-Optional if only one ServicePort is defined on this service.<br/>
+All ports within a ServiceSpec must have unique names.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b>nodePort</b></td>
         <td>integer</td>
         <td>
           The port on each node on which this service is exposed when type is NodePort or LoadBalancer.
-Usually assigned by the system.
-If a value is specified, in-range, and not in use it will be used, otherwise the operation will fail.
-If not specified, a port will be allocated if this Service requires one.
-If this field is specified when creating a Service which does not need it, creation will fail.
-This field will be wiped when updating a Service to no longer need it (e.g. changing type from NodePort to ClusterIP).
-More info: https://kubernetes.io/docs/concepts/services-networking/service/#type-nodeport<br/>
+Usually assigned by the system.<br/>
           <br/>
             <i>Format</i>: int32<br/>
         </td>